boytchev/suica/docs/user-guide-events.md

 An event is managed by two elements:

 - **Event listener**: An HTML or JavaScript declaration that an object is interested in a specific event
-- **Event handler**: A JavaScript user-defind function that is activated when an event occurs
+- **Event handler**: A JavaScript user-defined function that is activated when an event occurs

 Events that are not listened to, are ignored.

 ## Event listeners

 In Suica event listeners can be set for Suica canvas and for individual Suica objects.
 For example, a canvas `onClick` event occurs when the user clicks anywhere in the canvas, while an object `onClick` event occurs when the user clicks on the image of the object.
-Similarily, a canvas `onMouseEnter` occurs when the mouse cursor enters the canvas, while an object `onMouseEnter` occurs when the cursors enters the boundary of the object's image.
+Similarly, a canvas `onMouseEnter` occurs when the mouse cursor enters the canvas, while an object `onMouseEnter` occurs when the cursors enters the boundary of the object's image.

 In HTML event listeners are set as attributes.